laszlocsomor/projects/bazel/python_zip_nondeterministic/README.md

 unzip -l bazel-bin/app/app.zip
 ```

-Observer that entires are not sorted.
+Note that zip entires are not sorted.